KRIISHSHARMA/OAI-config/README.md

 - **absoluteFrequencyPointA** : It represents the common reference point A
 - **offsetToPointA** = It defines the frequency offset between point A and the lowest subcarrier of the RB overlapping with SSB.
 The unit for RB is expressed as 15KHz for FR1 and 60 KHz for FR2
 - **Kssb** = it defines the frequency of RB#0 of SSB and The unit for RB is expressed as 15KHz for FR1 and 60 KHz for FR2
+- **dl_offstToCarrier** : if dl_offstToCarrier is equal to 0, it means that the starting point of the communication at Point A aligns perfectly with the carrier frequency.
+There is no shift or difference in frequency; they match up directly.
+It's like saying they are on the same page in terms of where they are operating in the wireless spectrum.
 - [Reference](https://www.techplayon.com/5g-nr-ssb-positioning-time-and-frequency-resources/)

 - [initialDLBWPlocationAndBandwidth](https://www.linkedin.com/pulse/location-bandwidth-abhishek-ranjan/)